rugtres/r-debug/README.md

 chmod +x *.sh
 ./prepR.sh

+# Exit from terminal.
+Required to set apply new environment
+exit
 # Time to set up some other stuff like ssh...
-exit
 ```

 ## Make this the 'build' distro for R